 INTRODUCTION

-As explained in our white paper Why Immerse Works, Immerse offers a completely different language training approach from other apps.
+As explained in our white paper Why IMMERSE Works, Immerse offers a completely different language training approach from other apps.
 Developed according to the research on language learning, Immerse focuses on spoken fluency and authentic communication skills right from the start, building learners’ ability to participate confidently in conversations in the workplace even when those conversations go in unpredicted directions.

 This article will explain how Immerse’s award-winning platform and teaching methodology work to turn language learners into language speakers faster and more effectively than other language apps or classes, making it the most efficient language training platform available.